rackerlabs/docs-core-infra-user-guide/networking_and_security/index.rst

 depicts the services that are not available

 .. image:: /figures/CloudServerNetworkRemovalResults.png
-   :alt: A Cloud Server lacking PublicNet and ServiceNet interfaces has no access to some
+   :alt: PublicNet and ServiceNet enable full Cloud Servers functionality.
-   Rackspace products and services.

 Adding IPv4 addresses to Cloud Servers
 ++++++++++++++++++++++++++++++++++++++